 So, how do you go about becoming a trained spotter and knowing how to relay critical weather information to us in real-time during a significant weather event?
 Simply attend one of the many spotter training sessions that we will be conducting across the area this spring.
-A list of training locations, times and dates can be found on our web site.
-By becoming a trained spotter, we know that we can trust your reports when you call them in to us or when you send them electronically via the Internet.
+Spotter training classes are winding down for 2007, but periodically check our web page for future SKYWARN classes By becoming a trained spotter, we know that we can trust your reports when you call them in to us or when you send them electronically via the Internet.
 These storm training sessions also are a great way to get to meet folks who also have an interest in the weather, or who have a formal responsibility to support warning preparedness activities within their respective town, county, or jurisdiction.

 The following is a list of weather events that we need to know about immediately:

 Hail (of any size)